 Be Accepting

 The first step to conquering stress is accepting that this is currently happening.
-Yes, we are living through the worst pandemic in many of our lives and yes the economy has come to a sudden stop.
+Yes, we are living through the worst pandemic in many of our lives, and yes, the economy has come to a sudden stop.
 The fact is, you can’t do anything to change it.
-While you can acknowledge that current events are bad, accept what is happening and try to move towards more positive thinking.
+While you can acknowledge that current events are bad, accept what is happening, and try to move towards more positive thinking.
 Always remember, whatever situation you find yourself in isn’t permanent.
-We will beat this virus, the economy will open back up and we will reunite with many of our loved ones.
+We will beat this virus, the economy will open back up, and we will reunite with many of our loved ones.

 Go Easy on Yourself

-Our nation lives in a constant state of needing to be productive and hard working.
+Our nation lives in a constant state of needing to be productive and hardworking.
 Many individuals have found themselves out of work with nothing to do.
 Remember, this happened through no fault of your own.
-You are not responsible for the current shutdown and you are not responsible for being laid off or furloughed.
-It is perfectly acceptable to not be at your most productive during a global shutdown.
-Once this is over you can pick up where you left off.
+You are not responsible for the current shutdown, and you are not responsible for being laid off or furloughed.
+It is perfectly acceptable not to be at your most productive during a global shutdown.
+Once this is over, you can pick up where you left off.

 Exercise

 Exercise is a fantastic way to start or end your day.
 Exercise can have dramatic effects on our moods because physical activity stimulates the release of brain chemicals called dopamine and serotonin.
-Regular exercise raises your average levels of serotonin which can boost your mood and overall sense of well-being.
-During exercise your body releases dopamine which is also known as the “happy hormone” because it is responsible for making us feel happy and content.
-You don’t have to dive head-first into working out with heavy weight-lifting or high-intensity training.
+Regular exercise raises your average levels of serotonin, which can boost your mood and overall sense of well-being.
+During exercise, your body releases dopamine, which is also known as the “happy hormone” because it is responsible for making us feel happy and content.
+You don’t have to dive headfirst into working out with heavy weight-lifting or high-intensity training.
 A brisk, 20-minute walk is enough to start feeling the positive effects.

 Start new Hobbies